canonical/opensearch-operator/docs/tutorial/3-enable-encryption.md

 ---
 myst:
   html_meta:
-    description: "Enable TLS encryption in Charmed OpenSearch by integrating with the Self Signed Certificates charm for secure data transmission."
+    description: Enable TLS encryption in Charmed OpenSearch by integrating with the Self Signed Certificates charm for secure data transmission.
 ---

 <!-- test:spread